Interview Prep – Book & Checklist

 Master the Interview, available on Amazon and other bookseller sites worldwide.

-Among these and other changes (the pandemic included) since I published my first book – Master the Interview – in 2016, I have decided to release a second edition in early 2023.
+Among these and other changes (the pandemic included) since I published my first book – Master the Interview – in 2016, I have decided to release a second edition.
 If you have anything you want to share with me about the book (and interviewing) in the meantime, feel free to reach out.

 The Second Edition will include expanded discussions of: